 In addition to classwork, students must demonstrate an involvement in community service beyond the campus, though many boarding schools choose to exceed provincial guidelines there as well.
 Students enrolled at a school offering the International Baccalaureate Programme, for example, are required to complete 50 hours of volunteer service in order to graduate, exceeding the baseline in all provinces.

 There was a strong association with the military.
-The Cadet Corps of Upper Canada College was begun in 1869, and through its 127-year history it remained an integral part of school life.
+The Cadet Corps of Upper Canada College was begun in 1869, and through its 127-year history, it remained an integral part of school life.
 Students took part in regular drills and exercises, including those with active rounds.
-Boys were expected be prepared for deployment at any time, as occasionally they were.
-During the Fenian Raids of 1866 UCC students were mobilized to guard military buildings and the port in Toronto.
+Boys were expected to be prepared for deployment at any time, as occasionally they were.
+During the Fenian Raids of 1866, UCC students were mobilized to guard military buildings and the port in Toronto.

 You'd be hard pressed to find a better description of what boarding in Canada, in the decades since, has become.